Magnet AXIOM Advanced Computer Forensics

 - Learn how to determine File History.

-Investigating Modern Apps (Windows Store Apps) Overview
+Modern Apps Overview

 - Modern Apps (originally known as Metro Apps, Windows 8 Apps, or Windows Store Apps) were designed to be immersive.
 There is a focus on the touchscreen, but they also work on the standard desktop with no problems.